glorious73/gloriouswarehousespring/README.md

 - A user can add, remove, edit, and list categories in the system.
 - A user can add, remove, edit, and list supplier records in the system.
 - A user can add, remove, edit, and list items in the system, and link each item to one category and/or supplier.
+   - A user can add to the quantity of an item in the system.
 - A user can add and list orders in the system in such a way items are taken from the warehouse when a new order is placed.
    - An order can have one or more items.
    - The quantity of each ordered item must be less than the current quantity of the item.